Plan Now For Stronger Heats in Cows

 Giving your herd access to trace minerals is a simple and effective step to improve fertility rates.
 Researchers have found that eating trace minerals improves fertility in cows and sperm motility in bulls.

-According to Beef Magazine, the trace minerals essential for reproductive performance are:
+According to Beef Magazine, the trace minerals essential for reproductive performance in cattle are:

 • Copper- shortens calving intervals and is essential for embryonic survival